Philadelphia International Airport: Terminal A

 Terminal A is divided into two sections, east and west.
 Terminal A West has 13 gates, while Terminal A East has 11 gates.
 The 800,000 sqft Terminal A West has a modern and innovative design, made by Kohn Pedersen Fox, Pierce Goodwin Alexander & Linville and Kelly/Maiello.
 Opened in 2003 as the new international terminal, it is now home to American (domestic and international), British Airways, and Discover Airlines.
 Terminal A-West's check-in lobby is located on the first floor, and it has over 60 counters.
 The ceiling of the check-in lobby extends to the second floor.
 Terminal A-West offers a variety of international dining options.
 Passenger Transfer Vehicles (PTVs), also known as Mobile Lounges or "Plane Mates" remain in use to support international flights in A-East and A-West during peak times, when no regular gates are available.

-Terminal A East, originally the airport's international terminal, is now used by Aer Lingus, Aeroméxico, and American domestic and international flights as well as international arrivals for Frontier Airlines and Spirit Airlines.
+Terminal A East, originally the airport's international terminal, is now used by Aer Lingus, Aeroméxico, and American domestic and international flights as well as international arrivals for Frontier Airlines.
 A-East is well maintained and received an upgrade to its baggage claim facilities.
 Most of the gates in this terminal are equipped to handle international arrivals and the passengers are led to the customs facility in Terminal A West.
 It opened in 1990.
 The security entrance was significantly enlarged in 2012.

 There are four lounges along the corridor between Terminal A East and A West; an American Airlines Admirals Club and Flagship Lounge, British Airways Galleries Lounge and American Express Centurion Lounge.
 The east terminal also contains an Admirals Club.
 There is also a children's play area located in the east terminal.

 International Arrivals (except from locations with Customs preclearance) arrive at gates in both Terminal A east and west and are processed at the Federal Inspection Facility at the Terminal A West 190 ft over the drop-off ramps and SEPTA tracks.
 The FIS features 56 Customs and Border Protection inspection booths and 8 baggage carousels.
 After clearing customs, there is the Arrivals Hall dominated by an atrium, and a 250-ft. long display of the Declaration of Independence, one of several symbols of Philadelphia's identity as America's birthplace.
 In 2022, the International Arrivals Hall was renamed "Reverend Dr. Leon H. Sullivan International Arrivals Hall" in memory of Leon Sullivan.